maubrsp/github-api-purejs/README.md

 This is a 2016 (DEPRECATED) build and development config for pure javascript static outputs with lazy load

-This example load data from Dog API and edit text over image
+This example load data from gitHub API

 ## How to run